CobaltumSMP/CobaltumBot/README.md

 The bot depends on Java 11.

 ## Configuration
-The bot is configured via environment variables
+The bot is configured via environment variables and/or a `.env` file in the same directory from where the bot was launched

 ### Main configuration
 | Variable               | Required | Description                      | Comment     |